axioned/handbook/docs/meetings.md

+---
+id: meetings
-# How to do meetings
+title: How to do meetings
+sidebar_label: Meetings
+---

 On this page, we're detailing how to optimize meetings, especially in remote environment.